 Look for physical documents

-Start by going through your loved one's personal files, including their safe, filing cabinet, or any other place where important documents may be stored.
+Start by going through your loved one's personal files, any other places where important documents may be stored.
 Basically, any paperwork or documents that may provide clues about an existing life insurance policy.

 This can include bank statements, wills, or any other legal documents that might mention an insurance policy.